Kahvi-0/Writeups/Hack The Box/Machines/Lame.md

 ## Recon and enumneration

-I started with an namp scan
+I started with an nmap scan

     nmap -p - -T4 -A -v 10.10.10.40